 Another project is to create a series of hiking trails and routes that join up local places of interest and tourism microenterprises in neighbouring villages.
 In this way these communities can begin to market walking and hiking vacations for people of all ages and levels of fitness.
 Volunteers of all ages with a pioneering spirit are required to help the community map out possible routes, establish different grades of hiking difficulty, list local resources and deficiencies, et cetera.
 A great way to experience a beautiful location and make a useful contribution to the development of the communities in this region.

-Make sure to visit our image gallery to see more pictures of La Chimba.
+image gallery to see more pictures of La Chimba.